 Back in the day, my skin was super sensitive, had a tendency to rosacea and was on the oily side.
 Now at the age of 53, my skin is super sensitive, has a tendency to rosacea and is on the oily side.
 And I have wrinkles and sagging to contend with.
 My point being that we all have a basic skin type that never really goes away and so our anti-aging products need to take them into account.
 So for all those readers who have written in saying “Hey Marta, the next time you recommend an anti-sagging serum can you bear in mind adult acne/very dry skin/large pores/whatever…" these anti-aging recommendations are for you.

 A secret weapon for both acne and wrinkles is vitamin B, especially B5, which is an anti-acne treatment that also hydrates, encourages blood flow to skin tissues, and keeps the skin pH balanced.
 Two good serums that are strong on vitamin B and don’t skimp on the hydration (with sodium hyaluronate) are Medik8 Hydr8 B5 Skin Rehydration Solution ($80) and Your Best Face Hydrate B Concentrate ($40 in the shop).

 Snail slime is said to be the secret sauce in Michael Todd True Organics Knu Anti Aging Face Lift (now available for $69 in the shop).
 Before you dismiss this as silly, or gross, or both, know that snail slime heals acne scars and rebuilds collagen as well as binding with copper peptides (also in this cream).
 Acne sufferers will also appreciate that sugarcane exfoliates with AHAs.
 A slew of anti-aging actives include collagen-building palmitoyl oligopeptide and palmitoyl tetrapeptide-7 (the combo known as Matrixyl 3000) and epidermal growth factor.

 Skin that sees red needs to calm down and chill out.
 That’s easier said than done when everything that goes near it makes things worse.
-Try M.A.D Skincare Redness Rescue ($36 in the shop).
+Try M.A.D Skincare Redness Rescue ($36).
 A clear, thin, odorless gel that can be applied on clean skin any time of day, it has peptides and some very useful botanicals, including anti-microbial Epilobium Angustifolium.
 Mistletoe is a powerful antioxidant, as are hops and fennel.